Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Time Dependent Simulation by Multiproduct Formulas

-\begin{proof}[Proof of~\thm{errorMain}] As previously, the arguments $(t_0 + \Delta t, t_0)$ are omitted for simplicity.
-First, we note that $\norm{a}_1 >1$, since $a$ necessarily satisfies $\sum_j a_j = 1$ from the Vandermonde constraint~\eq{vandermonde}.
-From equation~\eqref{eq:triangleR}, the error $\norm{U-U_{\vec{k}}}$ is bounded by the sum of the remainder upper bounds derived in~\lem{R2m} and~\lem{Rc2m}.
-Comparing the two, it is clear that $R_{2M}$ dominates $\mathcal{R}_{2M}$ for all $M\ge 1$.
-We can therefore upper bound the sum as twice the larger bound.
-Altogether,
+\end{lemma} The proof is more technical than the previous bound, and is given at the end of this section.
+First, we quickly prove~\thm{errorMain} assuming the truth of the above Taylor remainder lemmas. \begin{proof}[Proof of~\thm{errorMain}] First, we note that $\|a\|_1 \geq 1$, since $a$ necessarily satisfies $\sum_j a_j = 1$ from the Vandermonde constraints~\eqref{eq:vandermonde}.
+From equation~\eqref{eq:triangleR}, the error $\|U(t,t_0)-U_{2,m}(t,t_0)\|$ is bounded by the sum of the remainder upper bounds derived in Lemmas~\ref{lem:R2m} and~\ref{lem:Rc2m}.
+Comparing the two, we see that $R_{2m}$ dominates $\mathcal{R}_{2m}$ for all $m \geq 1$.
+We thus take twice the larger as an upper bound

-This completes the proof. \end{proof} These results show that the error in the MPF shrinks exponentially with $M$, provided the time interval is sufficiently small.
-In contrast, the cost of the MPF grows at most polynomially with $M$, which, unlike Trotter-Suzuki, results in polylogarithmic scaling.